gi1mic/gmc320/README.md

 This is a first pass at adding a GQ GMC-320 radiation monitor to homeassistant.
 It should work with other devices from the same manufacturer.

 The device is attached to the HA machine via a USB port, where it will appear as a USB serial device.
 The code then queries the monitor on a regular period and publishes the returned data to the specified MQTT broker.
+The baud rate on the monitor should be set to 115200.

 Note: While this works, I still have a few things to figure out like the correct format for automatic MQTT device discovery and how a single sensor can report multiple values.
 So basically this is just a place holder for my code while I work on it!